RTB4FREE/rtb4free/docs/intro/getting-started-with-docker.rst

 * Starts a complete RTB system, along with a campaign manager and reporting system.
 * A demo campaign configuration is loaded and can be edited in the campaign manager.
 * An SSP exchange simulator is started, sending bid requests to the system.
 This shows a working RTB application processing real bids.
 * View how data flows through the system in real-time with the deployed reporting system.

 .. _extensions: http://www.sphinx-doc.org/en/master/ext/builtins.html#builtin-sphinx-extensions

+.. _quick-start-video:

 Quick start video
 -----------------

-This screencast will help you get started or you can :ref:`read our guide below <intro/getting-started-with-docker:Quick start>`.
+This screencast will help you get started or you can :ref:`read our guide below <quick-start>`.

 .. raw:: html